Brandon-JP-Lambert/data-architecture-explorer/data-architecture-prompts.md

 **Prompt 1:**

 ```
-Write Mermaid code for an ER diagram for [database].
+Write Mermaid syntax for an ER diagram for [database].
 ```
 Replace `[database]` with the desired platform or project for which you want to create an ER diagram.